amitchandi/WakeOnLanPI/README.md

 # WakeOnLanPI

-WakeOnLan Pi is a lightweight .NET web application that exposes a simple REST API for sending **Wake-on-LAN (WOL)** magic packets from a Raspberry Pi to devices on your local network.
+**WakeOnLanPI** is a lightweight .NET web application that exposes a simple REST API for sending **Wake-on-LAN (WOL)** magic packets and **pinging servers to monitor their status**.

-This allows you to remotely power on servers, desktops, or other devices without needing direct access to the machine.
+Designed for Raspberry Pi (or any .NET-capable machine), it lets you remotely power on and monitor devices on your local network — perfect for home labs, servers, and media PCs.

 ---

 ## Features

-- 🚀 Simple REST API for triggering Wake-on-LAN
+- ⚡ **Wake-on-LAN API & UI** — Send magic packets to power on devices through REST or the web interface.
+- 🌐 **Web Dashboard** — Clean and lightweight UI to manage and monitor your devices.
+- 🖥️ **Server Monitoring** — Automatically pings servers to show online/offline status.
+- 🧠 **Lightweight & Fast** — Optimized for Raspberry Pi and low-resource environments.
+- 🔧 **Easy Setup** — Simple installation with optional `systemd` service.
-- 💻 Runs on Raspberry Pi (or any Linux/Windows device with .NET installed)
+- 🧩 **Cross-Platform** — Runs on any .NET-supported system (Linux, Windows, macOS).
-- 🔧 Configurable MAC and broadcast addresses
-- 🌐 Lightweight and fast, designed for home labs and small networks
+- 🔒 **Local Network Only** — Secure by default, no cloud dependencies.

 ---